what3words/w3w-swift-components/Documentation/tutorial-textfield.md

     textField.set(options: W3WOption.focus(CLLocationCoordinate2D(latitude: 51.4243877, longitude: -0.34745)))

-    // assign a code block to execute when the user has selected an address textField.suggestionSelected = { suggestion in
+    // assign a code block to execute when the user has selected an address textField.onSuggestionSelected = { suggestion in
       print(suggestion.words ?? "")
     }